-- 7. In the Label Format section, select Fixed for the Type. - 8.
-Click in the box next to Decimal digits.
-Highlight the existing value and type the value 1. - 9.
+- 6. Click the 🗄 next to Label Format to open the Label Format section. - 7.
+In the Label Format section, click on the existing option for Type and select Fixed from the list. - 8.
+Highlight the existing value next to Decimal digits and type the value 1. - 9.
 Press ENTER on the keyboard.
 This indicates that only one digit follows the decimal point for the axis tick labels. - 10.
 The map is updated immediately after every change, showing the axis tick spacing, labels, and the axis title.